• Skip to primary navigation

 • ripe bananas (we're talking brown and speckled- that type of ripe!)

-• whole wheat flour (this can be replaced with regular all-purpose flour but you will have to increase the amount to 2 cups or 240 grams)
+• whole wheat flour (you can use traditional whole wheat flour or white whole wheat flour--this can also be replaced with regular all-purpose flour but you will have to increase the amount to 2 cups or 240 grams)

 • maple syrup (you can replace this with ¾ packed cup or 150 grams brown sugar with great success, but I don't recommend white sugar because it doesn't have as nice of a depth of flavor as maple syrup or brown sugar)